python/cpython/Doc/library/unittest.mock.rst

 .. note::

-   When you nest patch decorators the mocks are passed in to the decorated function in the same order they applied (the normal *python* order that decorators are applied).
+   When you nest patch decorators the mocks are passed in to the decorated function in the same order they applied (the normal *Python* order that decorators are applied).
 This means from the bottom up, so in the example above the mock for ``module.ClassName1`` is passed in first.